alexanderduring/php-ember-db/README.md

-# php-ember-db
+# Ember DB

 EmberDb is planned to be a light, embeddable implementation of a document based database for php projects.

+## Overview

+The project consists of two parts:

+- the library that you need to embed in your application
+- a command line client to directly access your database.

+## Demo

 To try it out just clone the repository and in the project home type

 ```
 $ php demo/index.php